ligandro/Football-Viz-for-Twitter/README.md

 ### 02 - Transfermarkt Web-Scrape and Analyse

+**Summary**: Use Fbref data to plot bars of shots taken by the 20 Premier League clubs in a season.
+Also shown is the percentage of shots on target.
+Good teams take a high no of shots and have a good percentage of them on target.
+Not a decisive measure of a team's attacking prowess but still
 **Summary:** Scrape team and player market value information from transfermarkt.co.uk.
 This work includes the development of a "scouting tool" that highlights players from a given league that have a favourable combination of Age and Goal Contribution per £m market value.
 The work also explores the use of statistical models to predict market value based on player performance, as well as identifies teams that under and over-performed (league position) based on squad value.

 <p align="center">